Humble Beginnings: the First "Metal Massacre" Compilation Album

 Fun facts about "Metal Massacre"

 The track listing of Metal Massacre Vol. I varies depending on which pressing of the album you own.
-If you bought one of the original first-press LPs in 1982, the album opens with "Cold Day In Hell" by L.A. shred metallers Steeler.
-By the time Metal Blade had sold the initial pressing of 5,000 copies, however, Steeler had gotten a major label deal and they requested that they be removed from future editions.
+If you bought one of the original first-press LPs in 1982, the album opened with "Cold Day In Hell" by L.A. shred metallers Steeler.
+By the time Metal Blade was preparing a second pressing, Steeler had gotten a major label deal and requested that they be removed from future editions.
 Their slot was filled by Black N' Blue's "Chains Around Heaven."
 An early version of "Tell The World" by future hair metal titans Ratt was on the first and second pressings of MM I, but was eventually pulled from subsequent editions for the same reason.

 Additionally, Metallica's name was misspelled as "Mettallica" (with two "T's") on the back cover of the first printing.
 According to Metallica biographer Mick Wall (in his book Enter Night), Lars Ulrich was on the phone to Brian Slagel within 30 seconds of seeing the misprint, tearing him a new one!
 Naturally, copies with this error are rare, pricey collectors' items today.